Iron Tech Lawyer Invitational

 Welcome to the Iron Tech Lawyer Invitational, an international competition for student-created tech solutions that help bridge the justice gap!
 Student teams from around the world showcase legal tech and data analysis tools they have developed to help improve access to justice.

-The third annual Iron Tech Invitational 2022 will be held virtually April 28-29, 2022.
+The third annual Iron Tech Invitational 2022 was be held virtually April 29, 2022.
 To qualify, the tools must have been completed for a pro bono organizational client, and developed in an academic course or supervised independent study over the course of the current academic school year.
 For full competition rules and how to get involved for 2022, see below.

 The invitational is an open version of Georgetown’s Iron Tech Lawyer Competition, which has now been in operation for 12 semesters under the leadership of Georgetown Professor Tanina Rostain.
 Each year, Georgetown students create apps for pro bono organizational clients and face off in a intraschool competition just like the international invitational.

-The 2021 Winners of the Iron Tech Lawyers Invitational are:
+The 2021 Winners of the Iron Tech Lawyer Invitational are:

 This app facilitates formal complaints against the Calgary Police Service and, in so doing, improve upon the current complaint systems.
 The project was initiated and designed in consultation with Evan Woolley, City Councillor for Ward 8 of Calgary, and his assistant Michael Mooney.
 In consultation, the following objectives were established for the complaint system: functional and easy to use; accessible to people of varied backgrounds and abilities; a legally sound and technologically secure design; and provides a tangible result that keeps the Calgary Police Service accountable.
 From these goals, the project was designed around six criteria—functionality, ease of use, privacy, accountability, informative, and aesthetic.